RapidRabbit-11485/PNGTuber-GPT/README.md

 ### 💾 Persistent Memory
 - **LiteDB Engine:** Local storage for user profiles and knowledge — fast, private, portable.
-- **Dynamic Recall:** The bot remembers names, quirks, inside jokes, and weaves them back naturally.
+- **Dynamic Recall:** The bot remembers user profiles and what they teach it about themselves.
-- **Editable:** Manage memories and keywords directly through Streamer.bot actions.
+- **Editable:** Manage memories and keywords directly through chat commands or LiteDB Studio.

 ### 🎭 Character Context System
 - **Behavior Templates:** Each mode defines tone, attitude, and emotion — not raw data.